jgm/pandoc/test/command/biblatex-book-averroes.md

   - family: Bland
     given: Kalman P.
   type: book
-- annote: 'An annotated edition.
+- annote: "An annotated edition.
 Note the concatenation of the editor, translator, and annotator fields.
-Also note the shorttitle, indextitle, sorttitle, and indexsorttitle fields'
+Also note the shorttitle, indextitle, sorttitle, and indexsorttitle fields"
   author:
   - family: Averroes
   editor: